Prachi Tehlan: Acting career

+Prachi Tehlan at the TIIFA Award show function.

 Prachi decided to accept an offer from Shashi Sumeet Productions and make her acting debut with side character role in the highly rated TV drama Diya Aur Baati Hum, on Star Plus channel in January 2016.
 She lost 15 kg (33 lbs) of weight to prepare for the role.
 Prachi stated her reasons to put her sporting career on hold due to the lack of opportunities and sponsors for female players of netball and basketball in India.